ProyectoXMA/UMA-ISE24-E1/README.md

-# Software Engineering Project: Dragon Boat Race
+# Software Engineering Project: Dragon Boat Race.
 This repository houses code for the group project related to the course "Introduction to Software Engineering" taught at the University of Málaga, Spain.

 ## Team 1